l-vitaly/gulp-s3-replace/README.md

 ## Api

-Uploads the file to Amazon S3 src attribute of the IMG tag and its replacement
+Upload files to Amazon S3 of the IMG, A, LINK and SCRIPT tags and replaces the url.

 s3Replace(options)